-Not only that this advice worsened the diabetes management in many people throughout the years, but it had also raised the risk of other health problems.
-These include obesity, stroke, heart disease, kidney disease, cancer, as well as amputations and blindness.
+Not only that this advice worsened diabetes management in many people throughout the years, but it had also raised the risk of other health problems.
+These include obesity, stroke, heart disease, kidney disease, as well as amputations and blindness.

 Since obesity is associated with type 2 diabetes, experts often recommended following a low-fat diet.
-But, eating fat won’t make you fat.
+But, eating fat won’t make us fat.
 Instead, eating poor-quality carbs and sugar is the reason for weight gain in many people.

-That’s why a low-carb diet is more successful than low-fat diet when it comes to improvement in blood sugar control, cardiovascular markers, and weight loss.
+That’s why a low-carb diet is more successful than a low-fat diet when it comes to improvement in blood sugar control, cardiovascular markers, and weight loss.

 There are many findings acknowledged by the American Diabetes Association which confirm that lower carbohydrate intake improves HDL cholesterol, total cholesterol, triglycerides, serum lipid levels, blood glucose control, and insulin sensitivity.

-A type 2 diabetes’ body is either unable to use insulin efficiently or is not producing enough insulin.
+Their body is either unable to use insulin efficiently or is not producing enough insulin.
 Both problems are caused by insulin resistance which can worsen to the point where the person has to take huge units of insulin every day and still not get healthy blood sugar levels.

 That’s why these people have to address insulin resistance, and the best way to achieve that is by following a low-carb diet.
-In that way, their need for insulin will reduce, as well as their insulin resistance, thus reducing their need for diabetes medication.
+In that way, their need for insulin will reduce, as well as their insulin resistance, thus reducing their need for medication.

 It turns out a low-carb approach can lead to more stable blood sugar and fewer chances of hypoglycemic episodes.
-If you think about it, less fast-acting carbs which raise blood sugar, less insulin, and fewer episodes of dangerously low blood sugar.
+If we think about it, less fast-acting carbs which raise blood sugar, less insulin, and fewer episodes of dangerously low blood sugar.